gvellut/gpx2exif/README.md

 # gpx2exif

-Simple command-line tool to add GPS info from a GPX file to EXIF tags in images
+Simple command-line tool to add GPS info from a GPX file to EXIF tags in images on disk or update an existing Flickr image with the position.

 # Motivation